 You can insure your personal belongings for their replacement cost value or their Actual Cash Value.

 Actual cash value coverage means that your insurance company will give you the value of the belongings at the time of the loss as reimbursement.
-(This is the depreciated value, and it may not be enough to replace your belongings with similar models at today’s pricing.)
+(This is the depreciated value, and it may not be enough to replace your belongings at today’s prices.)

 The point is you need to read your policy to see how your personal belongings are covered and to determine if you have enough insurance.